 Small patient populations.
 Dispersed geographies.
 High patient burden.
 Castor’s unified EDC, ePRO, and eConsent platform is designed for the realities of rare disease, not adapted from them.

 Rare disease research operates under constraints that standard trial platforms were never designed to handle.
-Patient populations are small, often geographically scattered, and frequently include paediatric or vulnerable cohorts.
+Patient populations are small, often geographically scattered, and frequently include pediatric or vulnerable cohorts.
 The result: sponsors face protocol deviations driven by site burden, dropout rates exacerbated by onerous visit schedules, and data quality errors that cannot be tolerated when every patient is irreplaceable.

 Rare disease trials struggle with enrollment.
-Every patient who drops out due to travel burden or confusing assessments represents a material setback to a programme with no replacement pool.
+Every patient who drops out due to travel burden or confusing assessments represents a material setback to a program with no replacement pool.
 Patient compliance is not a quality metric.
 It is the study itself.

 In large trials, a handful of data entry errors are a rounding error.
 In a rare disease study with 40 patients, a 6.6% manual extraction error rate means 2-3 corrupted records that could invalidate an endpoint.
 Data accuracy is a scientific imperative, not an operational preference.